 Airbus’ light-, medium- and heavy-lift rotorcraft are used in support of electrical grids around the world.

 AIRTELIS, a subsidiary of France’s Réseau de Transport d'Électricité (RTE), operates the H225 for maintenance and construction work on high-voltage power lines.
-This 11-tonne-category helicopter lifts loads of up to 4.75 tonnes for services such as maintenance and construction work on overhead power lines and airlift support for major infrastructure projects, as well as various types of emergency missions.
+This 11-tonne-category helicopter lifts loads of up to 4.75 tonnes for services such as maintenance and construction work on overhead power lines, and airlift support for major infrastructure projects, as well as various types of emergency missions.

-Italian electrical transmission grid operator Terna uses two H125 helicopters in its surveillance and maintenance support for a national transmission grid encompassing more than 63,500 km. of high voltage lines, dispatching power and safely managing the balance between electrical demand and supply.
+Italian electrical transmission grid operator Terna uses two H125 helicopters in its surveillance and maintenance support for a national transmission grid encompassing more than 63,500 km of high voltage lines, dispatching power and safely managing the balance between electrical demand and supply.

-Harbor pilot delivery
+Harbour pilot delivery

 Compared to boats, helicopters can transfer maritime pilots to vessels arriving at ports faster and more safely, with the pilot being set down directly on the deck – eliminating the need for freeboard climbing.

 Airbus’ family of light- and medium-lift rotorcraft operate daily in the maritime environment, benefitting from their proven reliability, designed-in corrosion resistance, adaptable cabins and the use of customised onboard equipment.